sidebet-xyz/betting-exchange-contracts/README.md

-# Side₿et: Decentralized Betting Exchange Contracts for RSK & all EVM compatible chains
+# Side₿et: Decentralized Betting Exchange Contracts for RSK & EVM compatible chains

 Welcome to the `Side₿et` repository!
 Here, we host the Solidity smart contracts designed for the decentralized betting exchange platform, primarily for the RSK (Rootstock) network, an EVM-compatible chain.
 Side₿et enables users to place, accept, and settle bets using the native Side₿et Token.
 Additionally, a dedicated faucet contract facilitates the distribution of tokens for testing or promotional campaigns.